 Certificate in Sustainability

-This granting program sponsors graduate students to work on sustainability-related applied research projects with the City of Edmonton and the University of Alberta.
+This program sponsors graduate students to work on sustainability-related applied research projects with the City of Edmonton, the University of Alberta and other partners.
 Recipients receive a $5,000 stipend to complete a designated project over 250 hours in the Spring and Summer Term.

 Did You Know?

-The Sustainability Tracking, Assessment and Rating System measures institutional performance in the areas of education and research.
+The Sustainability Tracking, Assessment and Rating System measures sustainability performance in education and research.

 For more information on the certificate and scholars programs, contact: